Hindu units of time: Sidereal metrics

 Sidereal astrology maintains the alignment between signs and constellations via corrective systems of Hindu (Vedic)-origin known as ayanamsas (Sanskrit: 'ayana' "movement" + 'aṃśa "component"), to allow for the observed precession of equinoxes, whereas tropical astrology ignores precession.
 This has caused the two systems, which were aligned around 2,000 years ago, to drift apart over the centuries.

 Ayanamsa systems used in Hindu astrology (also known as Vedic astrology) include the Lahiriayanamsa and the Raman ayanamsa.
 The Fagan-Bradley ayanamsa is an example of an ayanamsa system used in Western sidereal astrology.
-As of 2020, sun signs calculated using the Sri Yukteswar ayanamsa were around 23 degrees behind tropical sun signs.
+As of 2020, zodiacal signs calculated using the Sri Yukteswar ayanamsa were around 23 degrees behind tropical zodiacal signs.
 Per these calculations, persons born between March 12 - April 12, for instance, would have the sun sign of Pisces.
 By contrast, persons born between March 21 - April 19 would have the sun sign of Aries per tropical calculations.